Prologue to

 Hirsch's Cargo Cults Revisited

 In "Classroom Research and Cargo Cults," E. D. Hirsch pleads the case for laboratory research rather than "classroom research."
-The Hirsch's piece is online: http://www.policyreview.org/OCT02/hirsch_print.html.
+The Hirsch's piece is online: http://www.hoover.org/publications/policy-review/article/7262.

-We had firsthand experience with "Core Knowledge" in Baltimore, because that's the approach the Abel Foundation originally identified for their project with at-risk kids.
-Of course, it was flat failure, a farce, and an insult to anybody who recognizes sensible teaching.
+We had firsthand experience with Core Knowledge in Baltimore, because that's the approach the Abel Foundation originally identified for their project with at-risk kids.
+Of course, it failed and was an insult to those who recognize sensible teaching.
 Teachers constructed units that stunk.
-The examples were horrible, the sequence was nonexistent, and the rate of introduction of new material was overwhelming.
+The examples were not well conceived; the sequence was nonexistent; and the rate of introducing new material was far too fast.

-Possibly the most ironic twist to the Hirsch article was that he tried to build his case on a quote from one of the really good guys in science, Richard P. Feynman, author of the book, "Surely You're Joking, Mr. Feynman!"
+Possibly the most ironic twist to the Hirsch article was that he tried to build his case on a quote from one of the really good guys in science, Richard P. Feynman, author of the book "Surely You're Joking, Mr. Feynman!"

 Here's the quote: